Staying fit and active with disability

 Some activities that you may be able to try include:

-• Building activity into your every day by getting off one bus stop early, parking further away or going for a walk at lunchtime
+- building activity into your every day by getting off one bus stop early, parking further away or going for a walk at lunchtime;

-You may need to work with a Personal Trainer or General Practitioner (GP) to find the right exercise plan for you.
+You may need to work with a personal trainer or your doctor to find the right exercise plan for you.

 Tips for exercising with a disability